-Figure in the Executive Summary displays a map of all the rail and bus transit services.
 Further information about the projects are included in the Durham County Transit Plan, Orange County Transit Plan, and Wake Transit Plan.
 Please visit ourtransitfuture.com, waketransit.com, and gotriangle.org for copies of the plans and updated information.

-A full listing of all bus transit projects including the implementation year and type of service is in Appendix 3.
+More information on bus transit projects including implementation years and type of service is in Appendix 3.
 The bus transit investment includes extending current service areas, but also emphasizes service improvements to the current service areas, as outlined in the county transit plans.
 Area transit agencies and the counties continually revise their current and proposed future route networks to optimize transit performance.